 Judge Pauline Spencer of the International Society for Therapeutic Jurisprudence board of trustees introduced me and presented the award

 Hello dear readers, during the next week I’ll be at the International Congress on Law and Mental Health in Rome, sponsored by the International Academy of Law and Mental Health.
-At the conference’s opening ceremonies on Sunday, I received the Bruce Winick Award for contributions to the field of therapeutic jurisprudence (TJ).
+During the conference’s opening ceremonies on Sunday at the Sapienza University of Rome, I received the Bruce Winick Award for contributions to the field of therapeutic jurisprudence (TJ).
 I was invited to make a short acceptance speech, and I share it with you below.

 A bit of background: In 1987, Bruce joined fellow law professor David Wexler to establish the interdisciplinary field of therapeutic jurisprudence, which examines the therapeutic and anti-therapeutic properties of laws, legal systems, and legal institutions.
 Sadly, Bruce passed away in 2010.
 But his memory and important writings, plus the ongoing, energetic presence of David Wexler, continue to inspire us.
 I’ve written about TJ often on this blog, including how it has become a theoretical and philosophical home base for my work on workplace bullying, mobbing, and abuse.
 In fact, I’ll be talking about this work at a panel discussion later this week.